Originally published in November of 2016. Updated in February of 2019.

 In many industries, companies need specialized software that makes their workflow efficient and integrates with QuickBooks.
-An example of specialized software in the landscape industry is BOSS LM.
+Examples of specialized software in the landscape industry include Aspire and BOSS LM.
 Specialized software in conjunction with QuickBooks can often be a better solution than NetSuite or QuickBooks alone.

 Finally, a good accounting system with a good structure needs good data.
 There is some “magic” in accounting systems that helps ensure good data.
 However, the “magic” only occurs if the users are following rigorous processes rigorously.